 The Garden at The Berkeley, Knightsbridge

-The Berkeley hotel has a new addition: pop-up restaurant The Garden at The Berkeley.
+The Berkeley hotel launched pop-up restaurant The Garden at The Berkeley last summer.
 On a terrace at the side of the hotel, with views of neighbouring St Paul’s church, the space promises an intimate and informal Mediterranean atmosphere.
 Expect lots of garden lanterns, olive trees, cool beats and fresh summertime food.
 Dishes include T-bone steak with smoked shallot butter and chimichurri; grilled sardines with lemon and rock salt; and roast cauliflower with smoked almond purée.
 Though the charred octopus with lemon aioli has to be the menu highlight.
 This is an ideal place to sit back, relax and ease yourself into an evening out.

 Wilton Place, Knightsbridge, SW1X 7RL